Shaquille O’Neal Backs Free Speech Amid China Dispute: ‘Daryl Morey Was Right’

 Adam Silver said the league has already lost a significant amount of money, as the league has made significant efforts to expand its market in China.

 The massive backlash from China has led to a rift within the NBA as well.
-While Morey would delete his tweet and apologized for the reaction that his comment caused, the fallout continued as teams played exhibitions games in China.
+While Morey deleted his tweet and apologized for the reaction that his comment caused, the fallout continued as teams played exhibition games in China.
 Los Angeles Lakers star LeBron James appeared to push back, implying that Morey was not informed on the issue before he spoke out about it.
 As ESPN noted, James has close ties to China and spent time there in each of the last 15 offseasons.
 The report noted that James also privately pushed back against the league leaving it up to players to take questions and speak out on the issue before league brass addressed it.